Linux74656/SpaceEngineersLinuxPatches/README.md

   ### Known Fix:
-  Downgrade to an older version of proton such as 4.11-13 and install dotnet, before swithing to a newer version of proton.
+  Downgrade to an older version of proton such as 4.11-13, or possibly 5.0 and install dotnet, before swithing to a newer version of proton.
 ___________________

   ## Special thanks to InflexCZE for taking the time to help.
 Without his help it could have taken many more months to figure this out.